-In this video you’re going to hear from Talent Manager Simon Wright, who tells us about how to create and sustain a professional network online and how this can help build your career.
+In this video, Talent Manager Simon Wright talks about how to create and sustain a professional network online, and how this can help build your career.

 Do you agree?

 Could you follow any similar steps to Simon?
-Share your ideas and reflections with other learners in the Comments.
+Share your ideas and reflections with other learners in the Comments section.